-- 2.1 A clearly documented and explained conceptual framework for the program, including the educational and professional nursing philosophies underpinning the curriculum. - 2.2 The incorporation of contemporary Australian and international best practice teaching, learning and assessment methodologies and technologies to enhance the delivery of curriculum content, stimulate student engagement and promote understanding. - 2.3 A program of study that is congruent with contemporary and evidence-based approaches to professional nursing practice and education. - 2.4 Teaching and learning approaches that: - a. enable achievement of stated learning outcomes - b. facilitate the integration of theory and practice - c. scaffold learning appropriately throughout the program - d. encourage the application of critical thinking frameworks and problem-solving skills - e. engender deep rather than surface learning - f. encourage students to become self-directed learners - g. embed recognition that graduates take professional responsibility for continuing competence and life-long learning - h. instil students with the desire and capacity to continue to use, and learn from, emerging research throughout their careers - i. promote emotional intelligence, communication, collaboration, cultural safety, ethical practice and leadership skills expected of registered nurses - j. incorporate an understanding of, and engagement with, intraprofessional and interprofessional learning for collaborative practice.
+- 2.1 A clearly documented and fully explained conceptual framework for the entry to practice registered nurse program, including the educational and professional nursing philosophies underpinning the curriculum. - The incorporation of contemporary Australian and international best practice teaching, learning and assessment methodologies and technologies designed to enhance the delivery of curriculum content, stimulate student engagement and promote understanding. - 2.3 A program of study that is congruent with contemporary and evidence-based approaches to professional nursing practice and education. - 2.4 Teaching and learning approaches that: - a. enable achievement of stated learning outcomes - b. facilitate the integration of theory and practice - c. scaffold learning appropriately throughout the program - d. encourage the application of critical thinking frameworks and problem-solving skills - e. engender deep rather than surface learning - f. encourage students to become self-directed learners - g. embed recognition that graduates take professional responsibility for their continuing competence and life-long learning - h. instil students with the desire and capacity to continue to use, and learn from, emerging research throughout their careers - i. promote the emotional intelligence, communication, collaboration, cultural safety, ethical practice and leadership skills expected of registered nurses - j. incorporate an understanding of, and engagement with, intraprofessional and interprofessional learning for collaborative practice.

-Standard 3: Program Development and Structure
+Standard 3: Program development and structure

-The program of study is developed in collaboration with key stakeholders reflecting contemporary trends in nursing and education; complying in length and structure with the Australian Qualifications Framework (AQF) for the qualification offered and enabling graduates to meet the National Competency Standards for the Registered Nurse.
+The program of study is developed in collaboration with key stakeholders reflecting contemporary trends in nursing and education; complying in length and structure with the Australian Qualifications Framework for the qualification offered and enabling graduates to meet the National Competency Standards for the Registered Nurse.
 Workplace experience is sufficient to enable safe and competent nursing practice by program completion.

-- 3.1 Consultative and collaborative approaches to curriculum design and program organisation between academic staff, those working in health disciplines, students, consumers and other key stakeholders including Aboriginal and Torres Strait Islander health professionals. - 3.2 Contemporary nursing and education practice in the development and design of curriculum. - 3.3 A map of subjects against the National Competency Standards for the Registered Nurse which clearly identifies the links between learning outcomes, assessments and required graduate competencies. - 3.4 Descriptions of curriculum content and the rationale for its extent, depth and sequencing in relation to the knowledge, skills and behaviours expected of students. - 3.5 Opportunities for student interaction with other health professions to support understanding of the multi-professional health care environment and facilitate interprofessional learning for collaborative practice. - 3.6 A minimum of 240 hours of workplace experience, not inclusive of simulation activities, incorporated into the program. - 3.7 Content and sequencing of the program of study prepares students for workplace experience and incorporates opportunities for simulated learning. - 3.8 Workplace experience in Australia to consolidate the acquisition of competence and facilitate transition to practice.
-A summative assessment is made against all National Competency Standards for the Registered Nurse in the clinical setting. - 3.9 Equivalence of subject outcomes for programs taught in Australia in all delivery modes in which the program is offered (subjects delivered on-campus or in mixed-mode, by distance or by e-learning methods). - 3.10 Where the structure of the program allows for multiple entry pathways for which students receive block credit or advanced standing (other than on an individual basis), evidence that each pathway meets the ANMAC Entry Programs for Internationally Qualified Nurses Registered Nurse Accreditation Standards.
+- 3.1 Consultative and collaborative approaches to curriculum design and program organisation between academic staff, those working in health disciplines, students, consumers and other key stakeholders, including Aboriginal and Torres Strait Islander health professionals. - 3.2 Contemporary nursing and education practice in the development and design of curriculum. - 3.3 A map of subjects aligned against the National Competency Standards for the Registered Nurse which clearly identifies the links between learning outcomes, assessments and required graduate competencies. - 3.4 Descriptions of curriculum content and the rationale for its extent, depth and sequencing in relation to the knowledge, skills and behaviours expected of students. - 3.5 Opportunities for student interaction with other health professions to support understanding of the multi-professional health care environment and facilitate interprofessional learning for collaborative practice. - 3.6 The program incorporating a minimum of 240 hours of workplace experience, not inclusive of simulation activities. - 3.7 Content and sequencing of the program that prepares students for workplace experience and incorporates opportunities for simulated learning. - 3.8 Workplace experience in Australia to consolidate the acquisition of competence and facilitate transition to practice.
+A summative assessment is conducted against all National Competency Standards for the Registered Nurse in the clinical setting. - 3.9 Equivalence of subject outcomes for programs taught in Australia in all delivery modes (subjects delivered on-campus or in mixed-mode, by distance or by e-learning methods).

-Standard 4: Program Content
+Standard 4: Program content